pupil-labs/pupil-docs/src/core/best-practices.md

 ## Pupillometry

-Pupil Core reports pupil size in mm, provided by the [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model: `diameter_3d`, and in pixels, as observed in the eye videos: `diameter`.
+[Pupillometry](https://doi.org/10.1002/wcs.1323) is the study of temporal changes in pupil diameter in response to external light stimuli and/or cognitive processing.
+Pupil Core reports pupil diameter in mm, provided by the [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model: `diameter_3d`, and in pixels, as observed in the eye
+videos: `diameter`.

 Pupil size in pixels is dependent on the camera to pupil distance, and is not corrected for perspective.
 The output of pye3d more accurately reflects pupil size and will thus be preferable for most users.